 10. Goldfinches become brownfinches.

 In addition to dealing with the cold and finding food, many wildlife have strategies to prevent themselves from becoming food in winter.
-Snowshoe hares, ptarmigan, Arctic foxes, collared lemmings, ermine, shaggy caribou all turn white so that they can disappear against the snow in the Arctic.
-Goldfinches become a dull greenish-brown.
+Snowshoe hares, ptarmigan, Arctic foxes, collared lemmings, ermine and shaggy caribou all turn white so that they can disappear against the snow in the Arctic.
+Goldfinches become a dull greenish brown.